Joel-Raju/joel-raju.github.io/content/posts/2019-08-12---Override-display-color-profile-on-Mac.md

 ---

 Recently I got an external monitor the [***LG 24MP88HV-S***](https://www.lg.com/us/monitors/lg-24MP88HV-S-led-monitor), hoping that it would be a good companion for my macbook.
 But to my surprise the text rendering and the contrast was horrible.
-It was like I need corrective lens.
+It was like I needed a pair of corrective lens.
 After digging on the internet for a couple of hours I seemed to have identified what was wrong.

 **Problem:**